gramener/gramex/gramex/apps/guide/processhandler/README.md

 [TOC]

-`ProcessHandler` runs processes and streams their output/errors.
+[ProcessHandler][processhandler] runs processes and streams their output/errors.
 For example, to see the results of an `nslookup www.google.com`, add this to `gramex.yaml`:

     :::yaml